JimDesu/basis-lang/spec.md

 Command-typed values are non-buffer types &mdash; they carry dispatch metadata and (for capture-bearing forms) capture information that does not reduce to bytes.
 They may not appear as record fields, union candidates, or other buffer-backed positions.
 They appear at top-level slots, parameters, receivers, object fields, and variant candidates.

-Command-typed values support every operation a value supports: binding to slots, passing as parameters, storing in object fields and variant candidates, capture by lambdas (within the rules of &sect;8), partial application (&sect;9.14), and direct invocation.
+Command-typed values support binding to slots, passing as parameters, capture by lambdas (within the rules of &sect;8), partial application (&sect;9.14), and direct invocation. **Command values live on the stack**: they reside in frame slots and travel between them &mdash; down-stack as arguments, up-stack through CREATE outputs (a caller's output slot is a slot) &mdash; and are not stored in object fields or variant candidates (&sect;8.4).
+Long-lived behavior-with-state is the object category's job: an object satisfying a concept, held and dispatched as a concept value, is the language's spelling of a stored callback.
 The scope operator `::` produces a command-typed value with the receiver(s) baked in: `(receiver :: name)` has the type the concept declared for `name` minus the receiver position.
 The full operational mechanics of dispatch are in &sect;9.

 **The failure-mode marks on command-typed values follow the subsumption rule of &sect;4.2.** A `:`-marked value is acceptable wherever a `?`-marked value is expected; a `!`-marked value is similarly acceptable; a `?`-marked value is not interchangeable with `:` or `!`.
 Subsumption is on the failure mark axis only. **Parameter modes and parameter types are invariant** under mark subsumption: a `:<Int32'>` is not interchangeable with `:<Int32>` or `:<Int32&>`.
 Invariance is essential for soundness &mdash; the per-mode discipline at the call site (CREATE obligations, reference-initialization preconditions, READ-taint contracts) breaks if the mode is permitted to vary.